cmd-stream/delegate-go/README.md

 # delegate-go
+Provides communication between the cmd-stream client and server for Golang.

-delegate-go is an implementation of the delegate for the [base-go](https://github.com/cmd-stream/base-go) module.
-That is, it contains implementations of the `base.ClientDelegate` and `base.ServerDelegate` interfaces (they are located in the corresponding packages).
+It contains implementations of the `base.ClientDelegate` and `base.ServerDelegate` interfaces (they are located in the corresponding packages).